 D66 can be expected to exact a heavy price.
 They will need to justify their about-face to left-leaning voters.

-A major stumbling block to another coalition of Christian and liberal parties is euthanasia.
+A major stumbling block to another coalition of Christian and liberal parties is euthanasia law.
 D66 wants to expand euthanasia rights to people who aren’t terminally ill.
 CDA and Christian Union are opposed.
-One solution, leaving it up to a “free” vote in parliament (like Angela Merkel did with gay marriage in Germany), would essentially mean asking the Christian parties to admit defeat, since left-wing and far-right parties are with the liberals on this.
+One solution, leaving it to a “free” vote in parliament (like Angela Merkel did with gay marriage in Germany), would essentially mean asking the Christian parties to admit defeat, since left-wing and far-right parties are with the liberals on this.

 The Christian Union and D66 also hold opposite views on cannabis legislation, gene therapy and the autonomy of religious schools.